The Wine Alchemy Privacy Policy

 Google Analytics is a third-party service based in the USA.
 It collects internet log information and details of website visitor behaviour, such as the number of website visitors.
 All information is processed anonymously, which does not identify anyone.
 Neither Wine Alchemy nor Google Analytics tries to find the identities of those browsing the website.
 Google Analytics operates Standard Contractual Clauses, as shown here.

-WordPress publishes the website.
+WordPress is the software used to publish the website.
 Automattic Inc. operates this in the USA.
 It collects anonymous information about user activity and reports on effectiveness to help improve the website.
 You can see Automattic’s Privacy Policy if you want more information about how WordPress processes data.

-Maratopia Digital Marketing hosts the website in the UK and does not hold any Personal Data collected by Wine Alchemy.
+Maratopia Digital Marketing hosts the website in the UK and does not hold any Personal Data.
 Maratopia’s privacy policy is here.

 8) Your Rights